stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 When the daemon starts, it will:

 1. Test the command line options.
-If `-c` option is provided, the class for new buffer calculation will be instantiated.
-Otherwise it should be the current approach of calculating headroom buffers, which is out of the scope of this design.
+If `-c` option is provided, the class for dynamically buffer calculation will be instantiated.
+Otherwise it should be the current solution of calculating headroom buffers, which is out of the scope of this design.
 2. Load table `ASIC_TABLE`, `PERIPHERAL_TABLE` and `ROCE_TABLE` from `CONFIG_DB` into internal data structures.
 3. Load table `CABLE_LENGTH` and `PORT` from `CONFIG_DB` into internal data structures.
 4. After that it will handle items in `CALBLE_LENGTH` and `PORT` tables via calculating the headroom size for the ports and then pushing result into `BUFFER_PROFILE` and `BUFFER_PG` tables except the `port` and `priority group` tuples configured headroom override.